-Isolation, boredom and loneliness are an all too common reality for many older adults.
-The National Council on Aging estimates that one in six seniors in the U.S. face barriers that isolate them from their peers and communities.
+Isolation, boredom, and loneliness are an all-too-common reality for many older adults.
+The National Council on Aging estimates that nearly one-fourth of adults in the U.S. ages 65 and older face barriers that isolate them from their peers and communities.
 Losing a spouse, the inability to drive, and living alone are a few contributing factors that can often lead to senior loneliness.

 If you notice signs of loneliness and boredom in your senior loved one, take action.
 These feelings can lead to depression and other health problems like cardiovascular disease and cognitive decline to name a few.

-Here are a number of ways you can help prevent senior loneliness and depression for your loved one:
+Below are a number of ways you can help prevent senior loneliness and depression.

-- Get moving.
-Group exercise programs, like senior aerobics, are an effective way to reduce isolation and loneliness, not to mention these activities are great for seniors’ physical and mental health.
-Even lower impact programs, like stretching, can boost their overall sense of wellbeing.
+Group exercise programs, like senior aerobics, are an effective way to reduce isolation and loneliness, not to mention great for seniors’ physical and mental health.
+Low impact programs like stretching can boost overall sense of wellbeing.

-- Embrace technology.
 Help your loved one connect to friends, family and the world around them online through websites and programs like Facebook and Skype.
 Research shows that Internet adoption bolsters the emotional health of seniors.
-Organizations like the AARP and OATS have technology training for seniors that can help seniors get up to speed.
+Organizations like the AARP and OATS have technology training that can help seniors get up to speed.

 Consider a Senior Living Community